openjs-foundation/standards/GOVERNANCE.md

 * The OpenJS Foundation's relationship to this standards organization
 * The date and location of the meeting or meetings
 * If they will be attending in person or remotely
-* The estimated cost of their particiaption
+* The estimated cost to the foundation of their participation

 This issue should be labelled with `standards-agenda` and will be approved in the next team meeting via the consensus seeking process.